Pikey Peak Trek

 Highlights of Pikey Peak Trek

-• Wander through beautiful rhododendron forests that bloom in vibrant colors during spring.
+• Wander through a beautiful rhododendron forest that blooms in the vibrant colours during the Spring season.

-• Visit ancient monasteries and dive into the world of Tibetan Buddhism.
+• Visit ancient monasteries and dive into the deep world of Tibetan Buddhism.

-• Walk less crowded trails compared to other popular trekking routes in Nepal.
+• Walk less crowded trails compared to the popular trekking routes in Nepal.

-• Catch breathtaking sunrises and sunsets from the Pikey Peak summit.
+• Catch breathtaking sunrise and sunset’s from the Pikey Peak summit.

-• Experience a diverse landscape ranging from lush forests to rugged mountain terrain.
+• Experience a diverse landscape ranging from lush forest to rugged mountain terrain.

 • Find the perfect blend of natural beauty and cultural richness, offering a unique trekking adventure.